-Parchment roll - parchment sheet
+Parchment roll - Parchment sheet

 What actually is parchment?

-Buy parchment in our Roman Shop
+Buy parchment in the Römer Shop

-- High quality, genuine parchment
+- High-quality, genuine parchment

-- Approx. 75 x 20 cm large roll
+- approx. 75 x 20 cm roll

-Where could you buy parchment in ancient times?
+Where could you buy parchment in antiquity?

 Why buy parchment?